-- a.
-All equipment which may become contaminated during use will be examined prior to servicing or shipping and will be decontaminated as necessary and when possible.
-Prior to sending equipment that may be contaminated to the Instrumentation Department it should be decontaminated.
-When it is not possible or feasible to decontaminate the equipment, the parts that are contaminated must be labeled with a biohazard symbol stating which portions may be contaminated. - b.
-Instrumentation personnel must observe universal precautions and wear appropriate personal protective equipment when handling contaminated equipment. - c.
+- servicing or shipping and will be decontaminated as necessary and when possible.
+Prior to sending equipment that may be contaminated to the Instrumentation department, it should be decontaminated.
+When it is not possible or feasible to decontaminate the equipment, contaminated parts must be labeled with a biohazard symbol stating which portions may be contaminated. - Instrumentation personnel must observe universal precautions and wear appropriate personal protective equipment when handling contaminated equipment. - 3.
 If it is necessary to ship equipment that has not been decontaminated to a manufacturer, the company representative or the manufacturer must be notified of the biohazard prior to shipping and appropriate labels must be affixed to the equipment.